Koodattu/Koodattu/README.md

 ### Hi there 👋

-I'm an experienced Software Developer with most my expertise in Windows desktop application development.
+I'm an experienced Software Developer based in Seinäjoki Finland, with most my expertise in Windows desktop application development.
 I graduated with Bachelor of Engineering degree in Information Technology from Seinäjoki University of Applied Sciences.

 - 💼 I am mostly experienced in